 Find through your own connections.

-Post jobs in different job portals, e.g. Linkedin, zhaopin.com, liepin.com.
+Post jobs in different job portals in China, e.g. Linkedin, zhaopin.com, liepin.com.

 Leave the recruitment part to the recruitment or headhunting firm.

 The HR agency you selected will sign an official China labor contract with the candidates you selected.

 3. Prepare the Payroll Report

 Your HR agency will calculate the monthly employment cost based on the employee’s personal information, salary specifics, and social benefits contribution policies in each region, and submit a China payroll report to your company for payment.

 4. Onboard Employee